CodeRumor/DEBUG_CLIENT/README.md

 # DebugClient

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.
-This project will display all the error logs of most of the codeRumor running projects.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.